 Core Skill Area Description Representative Instructional Strategies Showcasing Scholarly Work The process of conveying a clear message in a way that engages and Videotaping: Self-Evaluation and Reflection (continued) appeals to a specific audience. (continued) Students review recordings of their own presentations with guided reflection questions focusing on specific techniques.
 Practice Modeling Teachers model for students the different techniques for emphasizing ideas and engaging an audience (e.g., eye contact, vocal variety, emphatic gestures).
-Defending Inquiry The process of demonstrating the Peanut Gallery Outcomes significance of one's research by explaining the research process, findings, conclusions, and reflections to those in attendance.
-Students deliver short presentations to their peers, with their peers asking critical questions and providing constructive feedback on the clarity, validity, and coherence of the scholarly work.
-Reflecting The process of making learning goals, Research Process and Reflection Portfolio assessing one's achievement toward such goals, and identifying both challenges that hindered and effective strategies that helped one achieve the goals. such goals, and identifying both challenges that hindered and effective strategies that helped one achieve Students document and curate scholarly work with reflective commentary on the artifacts they've chosen to reflect moments of insight, clarity, and growth.
+Defending Inquiry The process of demonstrating the Peanut Gallery Outcomes significance of one's research by explaining the research process, explaining the research process, findings, conclusions, and reflections to Students deliver short presentations to their peers, with their peers asking critical questions and providing constructive feedback on the clarity, validity, and coherence of the scholarly work.
+Reflecting The process of making learning goals, Research Process and Reflection Portfolio assessing one's achievement toward such goals, and identifying both challenges that hindered and effective strategies that helped one achieve the goals.
+Students document and curate scholarly work with reflective commentary on the artifacts they've chosen to reflect moments of insight, clarity, and growth.
 Students record documentation of daily work, questions, and challenges pertaining to the development and completion of the scholarly inquiry, including responses to such guiding reflection questions as: Identify personal insights, moments of critical questioning, and comments or ideas from today's work that have impacted you.
 Describe why these insights, questions, and ideas are important to you.
 What effect do they have and what dilemmas, questions, or possibilities do they raise?
 How do these issues affect the clarity, order, confusion, or chaos of your thinking?
-Strengthening Self- The process of personally identifying Biweekly WIPs Directedness and Time Management ess and Time tasks, setting deadlines, and holding Teachers provide opportunities for scholars to present their work in progress (WIP) to their peers and to receive feedback on addressing challenges, time management, or even data interpretation.
+Strengthening Self- The process of personally identifying tasks, setting deadlines, and holding oneself accountable to achieve a learning goal or create a scholarly product.
+Biweekly WIPs Directedness and Time Management Teachers provide opportunities for scholars to present their work in progress (WIP) to their peers and to receive feedback on addressing challenges, time management, or even data interpretation.